CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

 ___

 The Api action is used to call a device API function.
 In the below example we are verifying the GigabitEthernet1 interface has an mtu size of 1500.
-The output key is optional if you do not want to verify anything.
+The 'output' key is optional if you do not want to verify anything.
+The 'operation' key is to allow you to verify the numerical results (i.e whether the expected output equal the results).
+The defualt operation key is [=].

 .. code-block:: YAML

+    # validating numerical reuslts
     - api: # ACTION
         continue: True
         function: get_interface_mtu_size